n8n-io/n8n-docs/docs/flow-logic/looping.md

 You should use the [Split In Batches](/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches/) node when you want to batch the data in groups and process these batches.
 This approach is useful for avoiding API rate limits when processing large incoming data or when you only want to process a specific group of returned items.

-**Note**: The Split In Batches node stops executing after all the incoming items get divided into batches and passed on to the next node in the workflow so it is not necessary to add an IF node to stop the loop.
+**Note**: The Split In Batches node stops executing after all the incoming items get divided into batches and passed on to the next node in the workflow so it's not necessary to add an IF node to stop the loop.

 ## Node exceptions